 This course seeks to make sense of current events.
 To do so, we cover the media, elites, and political attitudes and behavior among the public. see sample syllabus

-This course uses lectures, documentaries, discussions, and exams to teach students what informed citizens should know about the organization of American government. see sample syllabus
+This course uses lectures, documentaries, discussions, and exams to teach students what informed citizens should know about American government and politics. see sample syllabus